zankia/damas-core/3-API-reference.md

 ```

 ### update
-Modify and remove keys of the specified element(s).
+Modify and remove keys of the specified element(s)
 ```js
 update ( elements [, callback] )
 ```